 6.2.4.4.1 Common message fields

-6.2.4.4.1.1 Source Id
+6.2.4.4.1.1 Source (source)

 Each message shall carry a unique source identifier that identifies the message source.
 The source identifier shall be a randomly generated string.
 The source identifier shall not be changed during the lifetime of a session.